-Last week, a bill introduced to the California Legislature aimed at requiring each city or county building department to create an inventory of seismically-vulnerable buildings passed the Assembly, and now heads for the Senate.
+A bill to the California Legislature aimed at requiring each city or county building department to create an inventory of seismically-vulnerable buildings passed the Senate is now awaiting Gov. Brown’s signature.
 Introduced by Assemblyman Adrin Nazarian of California’s 46th District, the bill was inspired by the Seismic Resilience Initiative, a working group led by the United States Resiliency Council, to promote policies and education related to earthquakes, and to protect people and the communities they live in.

 Contending with California’s earthquake risk